PelhamMutai/design-to-code/README.md

 This is readme file for my repo

-this project is mainly for learning purposes, it is html and css files
+this project is mainly for learning purposes, it is html, flex and css files,

 ## Contributor